Inflectra/spira-documentation/docs/SpiraApps/ConditionalLists.md

 The menu button at the bottom of the settings page can be used to **validate your settings**.
 It will check each settings box for valid field names and make sure none of the rules conflict with any other for a specific artifact.
 If there are any conflicts or a field name is spelled incorrectly, it will say which artifact setting has invalid rules and log detailed error messages in the browser console.

 #### Valid Fields

+There are specific fields that can be used by the Conditional Lists SpiraApp.
+This includes all lookup fields, Tags, Custom properties, and a couple user fields not marked as lookups.
+The full list is below.

-=== "Requirements"
+=== "Documents"
-    - RequirementTypeId
-    - ImportanceId
-    - ComponentId
-    - OwnerId
 - AuthorId
+- Custom_01...Custom_99
+- DocumentStatusId
-    - RequirementStatusId
+- DocumentTypeId
-    - ReleaseId
+- EditorId
 - Tags

+=== "Incidents"
+- ComponentIds
 - Custom_01...Custom_99

-=== "Test Cases"
+- DetectedReleaseId
-    - TestCaseTypeId
+- IncidentStatusId
-    - TestCasePriorityId
+- IncidentTypeId
-    - ComponentIds
+- OpenerId
 - OwnerId
+- PriorityId
-    - AuthorId
+- ResolvedReleaseId
-    - TestCaseStatusId
+- SeverityId
 - Tags
+- VerifiedReleaseId

+=== "Releases"
+- CreatorId
 - Custom_01...Custom_99

-=== "Test Sets"
-    - CreatorId
-    - TestSetTypeId
-    - TestSetStatusId
-    - ReleaseId
 - OwnerId
+- ReleaseStatusId
+- ReleaseTypeId
 - Tags

+=== "Requirements"
-    - AutomationHostId
+- AuthorId
-    - TestConfigurationSetId
+- ComponentId
 - Custom_01...Custom_99

-=== "Incidents"
-    - IncidentTypeId
-    - PriorityId
-    - ComponentIds
+- ImportanceId
 - OwnerId
-    - OpenerId
-    - IncidentStatusId
-    - SeverityId
-    - DetectedReleaseId
+- ReleaseId
-    - ResolvedReleaseId
+- RequirementStatusId
-    - VerifiedReleaseId
+- RequirementTypeId
 - Tags
-    - Custom_01...Custom_99

 === "Risks"
+- ComponentId
 - CreatorId
-    - RiskTypeId
-    - ComponentId
+- Custom_01...Custom_99
 - OwnerId
 - ReleaseId
 - RiskImpactId
 - RiskProbabilityId
 - RiskStatusId
+- RiskTypeId
 - Tags
-    - Custom_01...Custom_99

 === "Tasks"
-    - TaskTypeId
 - ComponentId
 - CreatorId
+- Custom_01...Custom_99
 - OwnerId
 - ReleaseId
+- Tags
 - TaskPriorityId
 - TaskStatusId
-    - Tags
-    - Custom_01...Custom_99
+- TaskTypeId

-=== "Documents"
+=== "Test Cases"
-    - DocumentTypeId
 - AuthorId
-    - EditorId
-    - DocumentStatusId
-    - Tags
+- ComponentIds
 - Custom_01...Custom_99

-=== "Releases"
-    - ReleaseTypeId
 - OwnerId
-    - ReleaseStatusId
 - Tags
+- TestCasePriorityId
+- TestCaseStatusId
+- TestCaseTypeId

+=== "Test Sets"
+- AutomationHostId
 - CreatorId
 - Custom_01...Custom_99
+- OwnerId
+- ReleaseId
+- Tags
+- TestConfigurationSetId
+- TestSetStatusId
+- TestSetTypeId

 #### Current Limitations

-Status fields only work on page load or on save in this version, and are only intended to work as Primary fields, not affected fields.
-Tags are supported only for Primary fields and cannot be used as affected fields in the current version.
+Status fields only work on page load or on save in Spira 8.8, and are only intended to work as Primary fields, not affected fields.
+Tags are supported only for Primary fields and cannot be used as affected fields in Spira 8.8.

 ## Using the SpiraApp
 This SpiraApp works automatically on the details page for the following artifacts: